 While state electoral authorities run party primaries in the United States, Elections Canada has no such involvement.
 Rules governing nominations are entirely in the purview of parties, which decide key details such as the meeting’s time, voting location and the deadline to enroll as a member.
 Timing for the vote is crucial, as an accelerated or delayed vote can have a significant impact on a candidate’s fortunes, leading to allegations of party leadership putting their thumb on the scale to assist a favoured candidate.
 Membership fees are similarly controversial; reports of candidates paying for their voters’ memberships are commonplace in all parties.
 The Ontario PCs recently discovered that a third of their supposed 200,000 members – most recruited to support nomination candidates – didn’t actually exist.

 These problems have proliferated over the years.
 The Ontario Liberals’ nomination of an NDP MP in the 2015 Sudbury by-election – dispatching a party loyalist in the process – ended up in court, a sad example of the criminalization of politics.
 Despite Trudeau’s “open nominations” pledge, many of the Liberals’ pre-2015 nominations were marred by disgruntled candidates, lawsuits, brawls and police being called.
 The Ontario PCs have endured several nomination debacles, with allegations of ballot box stuffing and criminal investigations.
 Something of a paradox – nomination meetings are both a critical hurdle for prospective MPs and one of the most chaotic and dirty parts of federal politics.

-Image: The Liberal Party’s nomination meeting in Ottawa-Vanier, February 2017 (The Ottawa Citizen)
+Image source: The Ottawa Citizen, The Liberal Party’s nomination meeting in Ottawa-Vanier, February 2017